Moving to Scotland

 If your child attended a special school before they moved to Scotland, this does not necessarily mean they will definitely be offered a place in a special school or unit in Scotland.
 However, your local authority should take into account any information you provide about your child and how they were supported before you came to Scotland.

-Our School placements factsheet explains much more about how placements work in Scotland.
+Our Placing requests page explains much more about how placements work in Scotland.

 We’re moving from England – what will happen with my child’s EHCP?